Employee Management

 All destructive actions, including status changes and deletion, display a confirmation dialog before executing.
 This follows the same activity logging pattern used elsewhere in the platform, so every bulk status change is recorded.
 Nothing is applied until you confirm.

 Tip: Select a specific subset of rows and use Export PDF to generate a payment sheet for just those employees.
-This is particularly helpful when processing payments in batches, for example by department or payment method.
+This is particularly helpful when processing payments in batches, for example by payment method or a manually selected group.

 Exporting Payment Reports